TheLaziestDog/NeoPacked/README.md

 - Syntax highlighting with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

 ## 📙 Read This
-- If you want this configuration for your own neovim, dont clone this repo, just copy the code and modify it, cause there's a few things that you must change or modify to make this config to work, like the vim plug, git, fzf, etc.
+- This configuration only works for windows out of the box, you need to modify a few things to make this config work on other operating system

-- Clone this repo if you know how to modify all of this stuff to suit your system.
+- I recommend not to clone and directly install this config, but to fork it, inspect the code, and adjust it to your preference.
+The best neovim configuration is what _you_ make, and this config is only supposed to provide you the tools to do so.

 ## ⚡ Requirement
 - A patched font - [Nerd Font](https://www.nerdfonts.com/font-downloads)